Jeep Logo

 1941 – 1945

-The logo dates back to that time, where the names of all three companies were combined, where the military turned to create a light SUV.
+The logo dates back to when the names of all three companies were combined to create a light SUV for the military.
 All the companies had blueprints, and each contributed to them.
 Therefore, under the large red word “Jeep,” it was written “WILLYS.
 BANTAM.
 FORD.”
 The carmakers were listed in the order in which the Armed Forces of America contacted them.
-The first company designed the car from scratch; the second made some adjustments to the drawings, the third launched the car into the mass assembly.
+The first company designed the car from scratch; the second adjusted the drawings, and the third launched the car into mass production.
 The words were separated by dots, not at the bottom but in the middle.

 1945 – 1963

-Since 1945, the emblem has been simplified in both the number of elements and colors.
-The designers removed the companies claiming the copyright and repainted the word “Jeep” in black.
-In addition, they enlarged the caption, changed the font, and added one oblique stroke at the beginning and the end of the text, denoting quotation marks.
+Since 1945, the emblem has been simplified in both the number of elements and the number of colors.
+The designers removed the company’s copyright claims and repainted the word “Jeep” in black.
+In addition, they enlarged the caption, changed the font, and added one oblique stroke at the beginning and end of the text to denote quotation marks.
 The letters have been converted to lowercase (except for the first) and serifs (all but the “e”).

 1963 – 1970

 In 1963, the car brand approved another logo, in which the developers introduced new elements.
 So, he got a background, a frame, and a color.
 A circle with a metalized edge served as a base.
-This was because the designers made the edging with highlights and shadows, which led to the effect of volume with a mirrored reflection.
+This was because the designers created edging with highlights and shadows, which produced a voluminous, mirrored effect.

-The inner part of the disc was lined into five parts: one horizontal rectangle in the middle and four triangles with a rounded outer edge.
-Two geometric shapes were olive green; two were pastel red.
-The brand name was placed in the center – on the white stripe.
-The word was dyed olive.
+The inner part of the disc was divided into five parts: one horizontal rectangle in the middle and four triangles with a rounded outer edge.
+Two geometric shapes were olive green, and two were pastel red.
+The brand name was centered on the white stripe, and the word was dyed olive.

 1970 – today

-1970 brought a new typeface – sleek, streamlined, sans serif.
+1970 brought a new typeface, sleek, streamlined, sans serif.
 The developers chose Neue Haas Grotesk and made the lettering black.
-Since then, the typeface has never changed, so “Jeep” still has a unified spelling.
+Since then, the typeface has never changed, so “Jeep” has always had a unified spelling.

 1970 – 1987

-The designers added an icon to the existing lettering, which consisted of two geometric shapes: a red triangle placed at an acute angle and a blue rectangle placed vertically.
-According to the concept, they graphically denoted the letters “JP” – an abbreviated version of the word “jeep.”
+The designers added an icon to the existing lettering, consisting of two geometric shapes: a red triangle at an acute angle and a blue rectangle vertically aligned.
+According to the concept, they graphically denoted the letters “JP” as an abbreviation of the word “jeep.”

 1987 – 1993

-Using the previous inscription, the designers made a visually different emblem based on it.
+Using the previous inscription as a basis, the designers created a visually distinct emblem.
 They changed the font color from black to white, added a thin five-pointed star, and placed it in a dark, rounded square.
-Moreover, the star resembles a geometric sign in shape, consisting of five edges, two of which form an obtuse angle at the top.
-The pentagon is the distinctive symbol of Chrysler.
+Moreover, the star resembles a geometric shape, with five edges, two of which form an obtuse angle at the top.
+The pentagon is Chrysler’s distinctive symbol.

 1993 – today

-The current logo consists of the name of the car brand, made in the style that was approved back in 1970.
-The large inscription is painted in dark olive green and is placed on a white background.
+The current logo consists of the car brand’s name, set in the style approved in 1970.
+The large inscription is painted in dark olive green on a white background.

 Font and Colors

-Austere and simple, the Jeep emblem features chopped lettering with classic lettering, bold lines, and clean contours.
-The typeface is close to such options as Europa Grotesk SH SemiBold, Sequel Sans VF Heavy, and Helvetica Bold.
+Austere and simple, the Jeep emblem features classic lettering, bold lines, and clean contours.
+The typeface is close to Europa Grotesk SH SemiBold, Sequel Sans VF Heavy, and Helvetica Bold.
 But it’s Neue Haas Grotesk Black, introduced in 1970.

-The original palette is solid and restrained.
-It consists of a combination of white and black or olive.
-In 1963-1970, the logo also used pastel red, graphite, and silver colors.
+The original palette is solid and restrained, consisting of white and black, or olive.
+From 1963 to 1970, the logo also used pastel red, graphite, and silver colors.

 What does the Jeep logo mean?